gabtan99/cmpiler_final/README.md

 # cmpiler-parser

-How to compile ANTLR grammar file
+How to compile ANTLR grammar file in TERMINAL

 ```
-'compantlr' in TERMINAL
+compantlr
 ```

-How to compile ANTLR generated files
+How to compile ANTLR generated files in TERMINAL

 ```
-'compmvc' in TERMINAL
+compmvc
 ```

-How to run Main
+How to run Main in TERMINAL

 ```
-'run' in TERMINAL
+run
 ```

+- These are batch files for running multiple commands.
+Please use that for the dependencies.